wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

   - Also care about what territories they own (so they can get a +2 bonus armies in a territory if it matches a card)
 - Underlying GamePhase (Cases):
   - PLACEMENT
-  - ATTACK (only allowed if they have \> 5 cards, forced trade in only)
+  - ATTACK (only allowed if the player holds \> 5 cards; the forced trade-in threshold in Risk)
   - Any other phase (error case)

 Output: